 Writing your goals on paper, tracking them, and following your progress trend has been shown to lead to a faster accomplishment of those goals repeatedly.
 That’s because we tend to work toward and put effort into what we particularly focus on.
 First, you must create your goals, of course.
 Next, you must write them down.
 By writing your goals down and journaling your progress, you focus on those goals.
 Some people go above and beyond this idea.
 For example, Grant Cardone, author of the best-selling book The 10X Rule, writes his goals down twice every day-once in the morning and once in the evening before bed.
 In an Inc.com article, author Peter Economy asserts that “You are forty-two percent more likely to achieve your goals if you write them down.”

 Improving Your Language Skills

 This one is obvious but quite important.
 When we talk, the words come naturally, as our primary goal is to get our message out fast.
-Rarely when we chat with someone, do we think about the types of adjectives or verbs to use.
+Rarely when we chat with someone do we think about the types of adjectives or verbs to use.
 They just come to us.
-However, when you write, you take more time because you don’t write as fast as you speak.
+However, you take more time when you write because you don’t write as fast as you speak.
 Because of that, you give your brain the space it needs to think.

 When you reread a paragraph, and you hear it not sounding right, you edit it.
 That allows you to explore your own language and stretch your vocabulary.
 A research paper from the University of Victoria suggests a positive correlation between intelligence and writing.
 Besides this, writing will also improve your speaking skills.
 By increasing your vocabulary and learning the art of writing sentences, you will communicate better in your speech.